 Widespread adoption of renewable energies is essential to achieving net-zero targets.
 These technologies provide clean, inexhaustible energy, reducing dependence on fossil fuels and, consequently, greenhouse gas emissions.
 The carbon intensity of renewable energies is also lower than that of fossil fuels.
 This means that for every 1 kWh (kilowatt-hour) of energy produced, renewable solutions emit fewer grams of CO2 equivalent than fossil fuels.

 For example, Gen V, a member of Will Solutions’ Sustainable Community, has achieved a major energy conversion: the company has switched from propane to biomass for the heating system in 76 of its agricultural greenhouses, considerably and sustainably reducing its emissions.
-Have you already implemented an energy conversion project, or would you like to develop one?
-Contact us and get access to carbon finance to make the most of your emissions reductions!

 In conclusion, the definition of net zero is rather well-founded and represents a rich and detailed commitment.
 Achieving net zero emissions is not only an environmental imperative, but also an economic and social opportunity.
 It involves the private sector, the individuals as well as national targets.
+By investing in innovative solutions, transforming the energy sector and taking bold action against climate change, we can build a sustainable future for future generations.

 Such an objective calls for widespread mobilization, involving governments, the private sector and citizens, all united in the common effort to reduce emissions and encourage environmentally friendly development.